karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 Amazon ElastiCache is a fully managed, in-memory caching service.
 You can use ElastiCache for caching or as a primary data store for use cases that don't require durability like session stores, gaming leaderboards, streaming, and analytics.
 ElastiCache is compatible with Redis and Memcached.

-Using Redis as a backplane is the recommended way for scaling-out SignalR Core apps hosted on AWS, and ElastiCache is probably the service that better fits.
+Using Redis as a backplane is the recommended way for scaling-out SignalR Core apps hosted on AWS, and ElastiCache is probably the best fit.

 How it works?
 The SignalR Redis backplane uses the Redis pub/sub feature to forward messages to other servers.
 When a client makes a connection, the connection information is passed to the backplane.
 When a server wants to send a message to all clients, it sends to the backplane.
 The backplane knows all connected clients and which servers they're on.
 It sends the message to all clients via their respective servers.